reactjs/react.dev/beta/src/pages/learn/index.md

 );
 ```

 Notice how `<li>` has a `key` attribute.
-A key helps React figure out what happened when list items are inserted, removed, or reordered.
-Usually you should use a key from your data, such as a database ID.
-Keys should be unique among items in the same parent tag.
-Although you can technically specify index as a key, your list won't work correctly when items are inserted, removed, or reordered.
-Always try to use ID as a key if you can.
+For each item in a list, you should pass a string or a number that uniquely identifies that item among its siblings.
+Usually, a key should be coming from your data, such as a database ID.
+React will rely on your keys to understand what happened if you later insert, delete, or reorder the items.

 <Sandpack>